aakashstha/Bank-Application/README.md

 - Select the Dart Plugin and click install.
 - Restart your code editor.
 - Now from the folder navigation open this Hamro Bank project and run it.
-- You need to run Simulator iPhone 8 Plus of in the same physical device because this project is compatable only with iphone 8 Plus.
+- You need to run Simulator iPhone 8 Plus or in the same physical device because this project is compatable only with iphone 8 Plus.